Item

 Lauren Pease 06:30

 It sure was.
-So like we she has scheduled visits with her birth parents, where she's picked by an agency worker or their caseworker.
-And so during the height of the pandemic, when not really the- no, might have been the height in New York City.
-But when things were very unknown, they switched and had video calls with her parents.
+So like we- she has scheduled visits to [unintelligible] where she's picked up by a agency worker or a caseworker.
+And so during the height of the pandemic, we- not really the hei- might have been the height in New York City, but when things were very unknown, they switched and had video calls with her parents.
 And so her mother was very good about it.
-But her dad was not interested only wanted to see her in person.
-So that was a big change for us.
+But her dad was not interested, only wanted to see her in person.
+That was a big change for us.
 We had to like, you know, instead of just passing her off to be picked up, I had to facilitate hour long video calls, which was fine.
 We were happy to do it, I'm able to.
 But also it just like upped our awareness of risk factors in the community that we had to expose ourselves to once things started opening up again towards the end of the summer.

 Ashley Tibollo 07:36